BetterThanTomorrow/calva/README.md

 ## Happy coding

 We hope you will find tons of use for this extension!
-Please let me know what you think or want.
+Please let us know what you think or want.
 PRs welcome, file an issue or chat us (@pez, @pedrorgirardi) up in the [`#editors` channel](https://clojurians.slack.com/messages/editors/) of the Clojurians Slack.
 Tweeting [@pappapez](https://twitter.com/pappapez) works too.

 ❤️